michaelborek/DarkVision/README.md

 ## Project Overview

-The goal is to build and compare different models (such as CNNs and logistic regression) for animal classification.
+The goal is to build and compare different models (such as pre-trained ResNet18 and fine-tuned ResNet18) for animal classification.
 We first train on regularly lit animal images, then evaluate and refine our model to perform well on **night vision images**, which are more challenging and imbalanced.

 **Key Points:**

 - **Multiclass classification** of animal images (e.g., Cat, Dog, Cow, Goat, Hen, etc.).
 - **Night vision scenario**: The dataset has fewer examples, leading to imbalance and making the task more difficult.
-- **Benchmarking** with both a deep learning model (CNN) and a simpler baseline (multinomial logistic regression).
+- **Benchmarking** with both a deep learning model (Fine-Tuned ResNet18) and a simpler baseline (Pre-trained ResNet18).

 ---